-partnerships to support expansion and the implementation of mission-aligned programs.
-Members of the board often attended or took part in school functions.
-The board also demonstrated effective interactions with the Superintendent and school leaders that allowed for the success of the schools; including requesting and disseminating information in a timely manner, providing continuous and constructive feedback, engaging school leaders in school improvement plans, and establishing clear objectives, priorities, and goals.
+The TLJA school board was very active in the community and worked to secure financial resources as well as additional community partnerships to support expansion and the implementation of mission-aligned programs.
+The board also demonstrated effective interactions with the School Leader and Education One that was conducive to the success of the school; including requesting and disseminating information in a timely manner, providing continuous and constructive feedback, and establishing clear objectives, priorities, and goals.